-Deadline for submission is the end of Week 4 of the preceding Term or Week 9 of the preceding Session.
+Deadline for submission is the end of Week 4 of the preceding Term.
 We cannot guarantee that reading lists received after these deadlines will be completed in time for the start of teaching.

 Email your list to firstname.lastname@example.org

-myReadings provides access to unit reading lists and information on Short Loan items and prescribed textbooks held in the Library.
+myReadings provides access to unit reading lists from within Blackboard.
 All readings for a Unit are listed in the one place and lists can be embedded in MySCU to provide seamless access.
 All copyright materials, such as book chapters and articles from journals not held in SCU databases, must be registered via myReadings.

 For more information, please contact the myReadings team.

 Submitting your readings

-- Submit all tables of content or bibliographies to email@example.com
+- Submit all tables of content or bibliographies for new lists to email@example.com

 - The Library will create the reading lists in myReadings and notify you when the list is complete.